mei-li/github-workshop/README.md

 - `git commit --amend -m "your new commit message"` lets you add some changes to your previous commit (use on private branches only)
 - `git revert <commitID>` lets you undo a specific commit as an additional commit.
 This is a very safe option also if you shared a branch already
-- `git reset --soft <commitID>` there is also a `--hard` flag but don't use it unless you know exactly what you are doing
+- `git reset --soft <commitID>` there is also a `--hard` flag but don't use it unless you know exactly what you are doing!

 ### Rewriting history